 2. Get back to nature

 Outdoor designers are celebrating a return to nature and natural landscapes, with the focus on sustainability and supporting wildlife.
 So, ensure your space reflects this!

 You might want to consider a plant feature wall to complement your decking.
 Don’t forget pollinator-friendly plants like lavender and borage — as well as helping save the bees, you’ll add some colour and personality to your space.

 You might also benefit your own wellbeing.
 Research has shown that humans are ‘biophilic’ — we have an innate attraction to nature and feel more relaxed and stress-free when surrounded by natural features like wood and plants.
 Biophilic design is an ever-popular trend for 2024.

-It’s a simple but classic way of adding flair to a deck.
-It can also help your project blend into natural surroundings, creating a seamless passage for the eye to travel across — great for adding the illusion of greater size if your garden is on the smaller side.
+More greenery can help your project blend into natural surroundings, creating a seamless passage for the eye — great for adding the illusion of greater size if your garden is on the smaller side.

 3. Bring the inside out

 Even in summer, there’s no predicting the British weather.
 Pergolas and gazebos are a simple way to add greater year-round usability to your outdoor space — a trend that began during the pandemic, but is certainly set to continue during 2024.